DKDS: A Benchmark Dataset of Degraded Kuzushiji Documents with Seals for Detection and Binarization: Experiments on Track 2

-Overall, the traditional binarization algorithms presented poor performance.
-Specifically, Niblack’s method~\cite{niblack1985introduction} performed the worst, as indicated by its high DRD value, reflecting strong sensitivity to noise in the DKDS dataset.
-Otsu’s method~\cite{otsu1979threshold}, a simple global thresholding method, achieved moderate results, while Sauvola’s method~\cite{sauvola2000adaptive} significantly outperformed both by leveraging locally adaptive thresholding to process complex backgrounds more effectively.
+On the Testing-E subset, the traditional binarization algorithms exhibit generally poor performance, as shown in Table~\ref{tab:binarization_easy}.
+Specifically, Niblack's method~\cite{niblack1985introduction} performs the worst, as indicated by its high DRD value of 79.70, reflecting strong sensitivity to noise in the dataset.
+Otsu's method~\cite{otsu1979threshold}, a simple global thresholding method, achieves moderate results (i.e., an ASM value of 50.10), while Sauvola's method~\cite{sauvola2000adaptive} significantly outperforms both by leveraging locally adaptive thresholding to process complex backgrounds more effectively, achieving an ASM value of 72.55.

-Furthermore, applying K-means clustering~\cite{mcqueen1967some} as a preprocessing step to remove red interference (e.g., seals) further improved performance.
-For instance, the ASM increased from 27.25 to 28.49, from 50.10 to 69.57, and from 72.55 to 73.09 for K-means + Niblack, K-means + Otsu, and K-means + Sauvola, respectively.
+Furthermore, applying K-means clustering~\cite{mcqueen1967some} as a preprocessing step to remove red-colored interference (e.g., seals) further improves performance.
+As shown in Table~\ref{tab:binarization_easy}, the ASM increases from 27.25 to 28.49, from 50.10 to 69.57, and from 72.55 to 73.09 for K-means clustering + Niblack, K-means clustering + Otsu, and K-means clustering + Sauvola, respectively.
+These results indicate that when the number of seals per document is limited, color-based clustering effectively mitigates seal interference for traditional thresholding methods.

-In contrast, the deep learning–based method (i.e., GAN) demonstrated superior performance, achieving the FM of 98.11, p-FM of 98.14, PSNR of 26.53 dB, DRD of 0.82, and an ASM of 80.49.
-The high FM, p-FM, and low DRD values indicate that the generated binary images are highly readable.
-However, the relatively lower PSNR suggests that, although the Kuzushiji character outlines are clear, some noise or imperfections remain along the edges.
+However, when the traditional methods are applied to the Testing-D subset, which contains a larger number of seals, the limitations of combining K-means clustering with thresholding methods become more evident.
+Although K-means preprocessing still provides some improvement for simple thresholding approaches, overall performance deteriorates significantly.
+In particular, the FM, p-FM, and DRD metrics for both K-means clustering + Otsu and K-means clustering + Sauvola exhibit noticeable degradation.
+This indicates that in more complex scenarios, K-means clustering-based binarization strategies struggle to robustly process the effects of severe degradation.

+In contrast, deep learning-based methods consistently outperform traditional methods.
+On the Testing-E subset, the method of Suh \emph{et al.}~\cite{suh2022two} achieves FM and p-FM values of 93.09 with a DRD of 3.12, while the method of Ju \emph{et al.}~\cite{ju2024three} further improves the performance to FM and p-FM values of 95.80 and 95.81, respectively, and reduces the DRD to 1.76.
+Our method achieves the best overall performance across all evaluation metrics, attaining FM and p-FM values of 98.11 and 98.14, a PSNR of 26.53~dB, a DRD of 0.82, and the highest ASM of 80.49.

+Finally, in terms of model complexity, the methods of Suh \emph{et al.}~\cite{suh2022two} and Ju \emph{et al.}~\cite{ju2024three} have 187.30M and 191.46M parameters, respectively, whereas our model requires only 31.22M parameters, achieving superior performance with a substantially reduced model size.